Getting Started With DearPyGui for GUI Development

 DearPyGui uses callbacks to handle events.
 Most widgets accept a callback argument, which is executed when we interact with the widget itself.

 The example below provides a text input and a button.
-When you click the button, it launches a dialog with the input text:
+When we click the button, it opens a dialog showing the input text:

 python